-End of era beckons as Merkel says she will give up CDU party chair
+End of era beckons as Merkel says will not stand again as chancellor

 Merkel is under pressure from her Social Democrat coalition partners to deliver more policy results and the center-left party could yet pull out of the government at a mid-term review next year.

-Germany’s other leader CDU chancellors - Konrad Adenauer and Helmut Kohl - both had messy ends to their time in office.
+Germany’s other leading CDU chancellors - Konrad Adenauer and Helmut Kohl - both had messy ends to their time in office.

 Merkel standing down from the party chair will allow a new CDU chairman or chairwoman to build a profile before the next national election.